Channel Models

 This class maintains a collection of

-objects that collectively form a UE trajectory.
+TrjPointobjects that collectively form a UE trajectory.
 Additionally, it offers the capability to update its internal state as the UE moves along the trajectory.The trajectory objects are typically generated using a Ray-Tracing framework, such as

-method to create a random trajectory based on the provided Ray-Tracing Scenario, along with other spatial and temporal information about the desired trajectory configuration.
+DeepMIMO.
+For instance, the methodsinteractiveTrajPoints()andtrajectoryFromPoints()can be used to interactively define a trajectory.
+You can also use thegetRandomTrajectory()method to create a random trajectory based on the provided Ray-Tracing Scenario, along with other spatial and temporal information about the desired trajectory configuration.
 Please refer to the notebooks Working with DeepMIMO Scenarios and Animating Trajectories for examples of using this class.- Parameters:

 points (list) – A list of

-objects defining this trajectory.carrierFreq (float) – The carrier frequency (in Hz) of the communication between the UE and the base station while traveling along this trajectory.
+TrjPointobjects defining this trajectory.carrierFreq (float) – The carrier frequency (in Hz) of the communication between the UE and the base station while traveling along this trajectory.
 This is typically specified by the ray-tracing scenario used to create this trajectory.

 Other Properties: